 Replacement Policy: A policy that has replaced a similar product from another company.

 Rider: A product add-on.

 Supplemental Insurance: Insurance policies designed to supplement other basic coverage.

-Term: Period of time the policy is in force.
+Term: Period of time the policy is in force with effect.

 Terminated: A term used to describe a policy or account that is no longer active.

 Termination Date: The actual date the coverage ceased.